hashicorp/serf/website/source/docs/agent/rpc.html.markdown

 receive events immediately instead of using the fork/exec model of event handlers.

+A reference implementation in Go can be found [here](https://github.com/hashicorp/serf/blob/master/client/rpc_client.go).

 ## Implementation Details

 The RPC protocol is implemented using [MsgPack](http://msgpack.org/)